 Stop the Apache Tomcat service.

-log4j2.xml file in the
+log4j properties file in the

-Change the Root level setting from
+Change the log level to debug.

 Start the Apache Tomcat service.